-Mr. Saucedo, 67, has been a director since 2001 and serves as Chair of the Audit Committee.
+Mr. Saucedo, 68, has been a director since 2001 and serves as Chair of the Audit Committee.
 He is Chairman and President of Bolsa Resources, Inc., a business management consulting firm that provides both management consulting and financial accounting function support to manufacturing companies.
 He has a Masters in Business Administration.
 Mr. Saucedo's 30 years of financial and accounting experience include serving as President and CEO of a financial institution where he was responsible for overseeing the performance of the company, as an auditor for a major auditing firm, and currently, the review, analysis and evaluation of clients' financial statements and financial consulting to manufacturing concerns.
-Mr. Saucedo's financial knowledge and experience is valuable to the Board, particularly with respect to his service on the Audit Committee.
-His wide range of experiences from the CEO of a financial institution to an auditor at a major auditing firm provide him with insight into all financial aspects of a company.
-The Board has determined that Mr. Saucedo is an "audit committee financial expert" and is "independent," as both those terms are defined by Securities and Exchange Commission ("SEC") regulations.
+The Board has determined to nominate Mr. Saucedo to the Board in part because it believes that his financial knowledge and experience is valuable to the Board, particularly with respect to his service on the Audit Committee.
+Additionally, his wide range of experiences from the CEO of a financial institution to an auditor at a major auditing firm provide him with insight into all financial aspects of a company.
+The Board has determined that Mr. Saucedo is an "audit committee financial expert" and is "independent," as those terms are defined by applicable Nasdaq Listing Rules and SEC regulations.
 Mr. Saucedo's current term expires in 2011.